isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/ArtsEverywhere@CDC.md

 identity are strengthened through the arts.</p>
 <p>ArtsEverywhere@CDC is a collaboration between the National Arts Council,
-People's Association,&nbsp;and the five Community Development Councils, and is supported by the Ministry of Culture, Community and Youth, with <em>Catch</em> (catch.sg) as the official arts and culture media partner.</p>
+People's Association,&nbsp;and the five Community Development Councils, and is supported by the Ministry of Culture, Community and Youth.</p>
-View the calendar of events below or  the Head over to <a href="https://www.catch.sg/Home/Event/2024/July/ArtsEverywhere%20CDC#event-events" target="redeemsg"><strong>Catch.sg</strong></a> the official arts and culture media partner to discover ArtsEverywhere@CDC programmes in your heartlands.
+View the calendar of events below or head over to <a href="https://www.catch.sg/Home/Event/2024/July/ArtsEverywhere%20CDC#event-events" target="redeemsg"><strong>Catch.sg</strong></a>, the official arts and culture med , partner to discover ArtsEverywhere@CDC programmes in your heartlands.
 <hr>
 <span id="ae_page_calendar"></span>
 <h3>Calendar of Events</h3>